The Tea Detective

 home, right at the kitchen table, rolled and fired in small batches, one at a time.

-tea shops and for those in existence the selection
+specialty tea shops and for those in exist-

-is an abundance of tea shops, as well as quality
+ance of tea shops, as well as quality online

 seemingly endless.